AndroidPillars/Flutter/CHAPTER-9.md

 - No need to pass around state between different widgets.
 - Although global state allows your data to be shared and easily accessible from different widgets, it does not replace local state.
 - They are both different and are used in different context.
-- There are several different ways of managing global state in Flutter and Some of them are BLoC, Redux, Inherited Widget, Inherited Model and Scoped Model
+- There are several different ways of managing global state in Flutter and Some of them are BLoC, Redux, Inherited Widget, Inherited Model and Scoped Model.

 ## Different Types of Flutter State Management